zjs81/SMResender-Tool/README.md

 --Instructions

-Create go to as a system admin go to Settings-Events create an event like the following.
+As a system admin go to Settings-Events create an event like the following.
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/30362347/188032315-bca02e38-2e85-47ad-8908-1d24d7142c13.png">

 Then edit the creds.txt to point to your server and portforward the port.